Most Common Peugeot Transmission Problems

 Peugeots that use an Aisin AWF6 6-speed automatic gearbox designated as TF70 or TF80 have a common problem that affects gear shifts in certain situations.
 This can show up as shift flares on accelerations or delays in downshifts when coming to a stop.

-In the initial stages, these symptoms will be sporadic and only happen during slow accelerations but will worsen with time.
+In the initial stages, these symptoms will be sporadic and only occur during slow accelerations, but they will worsen with time.

 Possible causes:

-- Excessive transmission fluid deterioration or dirty filter results from not changing the fluid.
+- Not changing the fluid can result in excessive transmission fluid deterioration or a dirty filter.
 This is very common on high-mileage cars, as the manufacturer claims this is a ‘sealed for life’ transmission.
-Check the service history, and flush the transmission fluid if needed.
-Be careful to use the approved transmission fluid.
+Check the service history and flush the transmission fluid if needed.
+Be careful when using the approved transmission fluid.

 - Excessive bore wear inside the valve body causes transmission fluid pressure losses and various shift issues.
 Replacing the whole valve body is the only solution, but many specialized workshops sell rebuilt ones because this is a well-known problem.